What AMOE Means and Why Sweepstakes Use Them

 - Some AMOEs will ask for less personal information (many mail-in AMOEs, for example, don't need your email address).

 - And sometimes, you'll save money using a free versus with-purchase entry method (though if you are buying a qualifying product anyway, that might be the easiest way for you to enter).

 Legally, companies are not allowed to offer better odds with some entry methods over others.
-So you do not have to worry that if you are using a free entry method instead of making a purchase your entry won't be chosen as a winner, for example.
 You are free to decide which entry method is most convenient for you.

 Companies are required to disclose all entry methods in their sweepstakes' rules, as well as anywhere they are advertising the giveaway.

 Some big retailers have gotten in legal trouble for having an AMOE, but not making it clear to entrants.
-For example, sweepstakes lawyers Thompson Coburn posted about a $100,000+ settlement A&P made after the New York Attorney General found they had not made it clear that a giveaway had a non-purchase entry method.
+For example, sweepstakes lawyers Thompson Coburn posted about a $100,000+ settlement A&P made after the New York Attorney General found they hadn't been clear that a giveaway had a non-purchase entry method.